Welcome to our Espresso & Machines Website

 Understanding Espresso Extraction and Machine Behavior

-Espresso extraction involves forcing hot water through finely-ground coffee at high pressure.
+Espresso extraction involves forcing hot water through finely-ground coffee at high pressure, typically resulting in a double shot.
+A good espresso should have a pleasant balance of flavors, not overwhelmingly strong but enjoyable, encouraging a deeper appreciation of coffee intricacies.
 This process extracts flavors, oils, and soluble compounds that define the taste and aroma of your espresso shot.
 As the water passes through the coffee, it draws out the lighter, brighter flavors first, followed by more intense, bitter notes.
 Understanding this sequence is critical, as stopping the extraction too early or too late can significantly alter the shot’s quality.

 Key Indicators of Proper Espresso Extraction